 The phpdocx packages of Basic license and the Trial version don't support namespaces.
 Advanced and Premium licenses include two packages: one without namespaces and the other with namespaces.

-The packages without namespaces are compatible with PHP 5.2 or higher (including PHP 7).
-The packages with namespaces require PHP 5.3 or higher (including PHP 7).
+The packages without namespaces are compatible with PHP 5.2.11 or higher.
+The packages with namespaces require PHP 5.3 or higher.

 To work with the namespaces packages is directly related to the project a user can develop, nor is it the PHP version used for it.

 For example, if you are going to start a development from scratch, you're free to choose either phpdocx package.